The Bica Funicular in one of Lisbon's most picturesque streets

 Rua da Bica de Duarte Belo is Lisbon’s most photographed street, not just because it picturesquely frames a view of the river, but also because of its charming funicular.
 Inaugurated in 1892, this yellow funicular takes tourists and commuters between the Cais do Sodré district in the waterfront and the neighborhood of Bairro Alto at the top of a hill.

-It carries up to 23 passengers, and completes its journey in just 5 minutes.
-At the bottom of the hill it departs from a covered station, while at the top it’s used a backdrop for tourist selvies.
+It carries up to 23 passengers, and completes its journey in less than 5 minutes.
+At the bottom of the hill it departs from a covered station, while at the top it’s used as a backdrop for tourist selfies.
 It departs every 15 minutes, starting at 7am on weekdays and Saturdays, and at 9am on Sundays.
 The last departure is at 9pm throughout the week.

 The Bica Funicular passing by Largo de Santo Antoninho at the bottom of the hill